 (Yaesu FT-857/SOTA beam)

-My main interest is antenna theory and portable operations.
-Whilst there are a number of area's of the hobby that I would like to explore such as Satellites, Moon-bounce & achieving a QSO with VK.
+My main interest is antenna theory and portable operations although there are a number of area's of the hobby that I would like to explore such as Satellites, Moon-bounce etc.

-I was previously a member of the Norman Lockyer Observatory Radio Group.
+I was previously a member of the Norman Lockyer Observatory Radio Group, before I was unable to attend meetings due to work commitments from 2006 to date.